Klamath Mountain Trail Conditions

 Here's some selected information on Salmon-Scott Rivers Ranger District's trails:

-(2) Summer 2023, the Forest Service crew "began pecking away at the Snowslide Trail, opening approximately one-third mile from the bottom and one-half mile from the top.
-That leaves at least two miles in the middle that is impassable."
-The district has plans "to reclaim this portion, perhaps as early as the second week in September if all goes well."
-In the mean time, use the alternate route of the Little North Fork Salmon Trail past Hamilton Camp.
+(3) Snowslide Gulch Trail: Summer 2023, the Forest Service crew "began pecking away" at the trail, opening approximately one-third mile from the bottom and one-half mile from the top.
+That left at least two impassable miles in the middle.
+Work to complete reopening the trail, as well as connecting high elevation trails, was planned for August 2025--no word as to whether or not that actually happened.
+If not, use the alternate route of the Little North Fork Salmon Trail past Hamilton Camp.

-(3) Summer 2023, the Forest Service crew logged out Garden Gulch Trail from the junction with the Little North Fork Salmon Trail down to the vicinity of Chimney Rock, but the segment remains brushy.
+(4) Garden Gulch Trail: Summer 2023, the Forest Service crew logged out the trail from the junction with the Little North Fork Salmon Trail down to the vicinity of Chimney Rock, but the segment remains brushy.
 The rest of Garden Gulch Trail hasn't been logged out or brushed since the 2017 fire.
 Reportedly, parts of it are difficult to follow.
 However, starting no higher than "Jims Camp," at the first meadow below the saddle above Mud Lake, through to Ahlgrens Cabin, the trail can be followed pretty easily, though it is pretty brushy.
-From the cabin to the vicinity of Chimney Rock, the trail is more apparent, but has not been logged out in 2023.
+From the cabin to the vicinity of Chimney Rock, the trail is more apparent, but has not been logged recently.

-(6) For the condition of Wooley Creek Trail, see the Orleans District conditions PDF file on this Web site.
+(7) Haypress and Wooley Creek Trails: See the Orleans Ranger District conditions PDF file on this Web site.

 o Happy Camp-Oak Knoll R.D.--This district's trail maintenance program is unfortunately much reduced in recent years.
 This district also uses the "Recreation Conditions Report" described above under the Salmon-Scott Rivers R.D.
 We recommend contacting the Salmon-Scott Rivers R.D. for further information, as that district's staff have assumed the bulk of the responsibility for maintenance on the Happy Camp-Oak Knoll R.D.